isourabhkr/myNotes/python/asyncio/basics.md

 > The benefits of cooperative multitasking
 > asyncio uses cooperative multitasking to achieve concurrency.
 When our application reaches a point where it could wait
 > a while for a result to come back, we explicitly mark this in code.
+When an operating system needs to switch between
+> running a thread or process, it involves a context switch.

 ## Understanding processes, threads, multithreading, and multiprocessing